Park District: East Central

 - May 11: City Council unanimously approves scope of work by public roll call vote following discussion

 - March 10: Presentation at East End/Valley Street Neighborhood Association meeting (view slides)

 - March 22: Presentation to City Council covering recommendations for Phase 2 of project (view slides)

 - March 22: City Council unanimously approves resolution regarding alterations to Memorial Stadium and Mountainside Park

-- April 26: City Council approves resolution authorizing the City Manager to amend the professional services contract associated with Memorial Stadium Phase II improvements
+- April 26: City Council approves resolution authorizing the City Manager to amend the professional services contract associated with Memorial Stadium Phase 2 improvements

 Current Project Timeline